• Skip to main content

 Smart Date Examples

-I’m not certain what Outlook calls this feature.
+I’m not sure what Outlook calls this feature.
 It seems to be part natural language processing and part text parsing.
 There is some algorithm behind it that does the magic.
+The nice thing is the computed dates flow through nicely to other parts, such as Outlook Tasks views.
 I’ve sorted these into two groups.

 • Quick Numeric Formulas

 These dates are the easiest to learn because they use letters that represent time lengths.
-Note that the “m” is for minutes whereas “mo” is for months.
-Personally, I would’ve flipped these because there are less fields where I can use the minutes shortcut.
+Note that the “m” is for minutes, whereas “mo” is for months.
+I would’ve flipped these because there are fewer fields where I can use the minute’s shortcut.

 • d = days